Installation

 Typical configuration options include:

-- Selection of the Fortran and C compilers
+- Selection of the C compiler and any optional external toolchains

 - Compiler optimization and debugging flags